MarkWattsBoomi/TreeView/README.md

 # State

-Create a State object of the type of the root level nodes.
+Create a State object of the type of the model data items.

-Note: If the types in the tree vary due to a Flow Service naming issue don't worry.
-The Tree will convert any triggering node to the type of the root tree items before setting the state value

 # Outcomes